KevinTrinh1227/MGH-SmartBook-Concept-Solver-Extension/README.md

 cd McGraw-Hill-SmartBook-Solver
 ```

+The folder to unpack would be the `/src/` folder.

 ---

 ## 🚀 How to Use the Browser Extension (Not advised) <a id="how-to-use"></a>

 1. **Open A McGraw-Hill SmartBook** chapter concepts assignment and click begin questions.
-2. Click the browser extensions toolbar and click on the Solver Extension.
+2. Click the browser extensions toolbar and click on the Browser Extension.
 (Pin it for easy access)
 3. Read and acknowledge the one-time liability disclaimer:
    - Type your full name.
    - Check “I agree to the terms above.”
    - Click **I Agree & Understand**.
 4. In the pop-up, toggle the switch to **ON**.
 <details>
-  <summary><strong>The solver will automatically start detecting and solving concept questions.
+  <summary><strong>The browser extension will automatically start detecting and automating/completing concepts.
 (Click to View Pop Up)</strong></summary>
   <br>
   <p align="center">
     <img src="https://raw.githubusercontent.com/KevinTrinh1227/McGraw-Hill-SmartBook-Solver/refs/heads/main/src/assets/home_switch.gif"